Fairfax DWI Lawyer

 It’s bad enough to deal with the arrest and upcoming court date, but you may also wonder if you’ll lose your job.
 Some employers have much stronger requirements than others when it comes to the question of a clean arrest record.
 Jails publicize arrests to the public and it’s not difficult for your employer to find out.
 Depending on what you do for a living, finding yourself suspended or fired from work after getting arrested could be a sad reality.
 While May Law is a DWI lawyer in Fairfax, VA, they also practice employment law and can assist clients whose employer might abruptly terminate them.

-Is An Attorney Really Necessary?
+Is A Lawyer Really Necessary?

 There is nothing to lose by first checking with an attorney.
 Most lawyers don’t even charge for the initial consultation.
 Regardless of what friends or even police say, hiring an attorney is NOT an admission of guilt.
 With so many important things on the line, it’s very smart to speak with a professional who knows the law and May Law is more than willing to help if the charge is in Virginia.